Tuesday - Saturday: 10:00 - 17:00 |

-For the safety of visitors and staff, you must wear a face covering during your visit unless you are exempt; this is in line with government guidelines.
-We support the Sunflower Lanyards initative.
+For the safety of visitors and staff, you are strongly encouraged to wear a face covering during your visit unless you are exempt; this is in line with guidance from the University of Cambridge and Association of Leading Visitor Attractions.
+We support the Sunflower Lanyards initiative.

 We now only accept contactless payments and we encourage our visitors to refrain from touching surfaces unless necessary.